xjtu-omics/ANNEVO/README.md

 ANNEVO is a deep learning-based ab initio gene annotation method for understanding genome function.
 ANNEVO is capable of modeling distal sequence information and joint evolutionary relationships across diverse species directly from genomes.

 ![GitHub Image](https://raw.githubusercontent.com/xjtu-omics/ANNEVO/main/img/Fig1.png)
-## License Notice
+## License
-While ANNEVO is released under the GPL-3.0 license, its use is restricted to non-commercial purposes only.
-This includes use by academic institutions, government agencies, and non-profit or not-for-profit organizations.
+ANNEVO is distributed under the ANNEVO Non-Commercial License.
+It is free for academic and non-profit research use.
-A commercial license of the software is available and licensed through Xi’an Jiaotong University.
+Commercial use requires a separate license.
 For commercial use or licensing inquiries, please contact: Pengyu Zhang (pengyuzhang@stu.xjtu.edu.cn) or Kai Ye (kaiye@xjtu.edu.cn).
+Note: ANNEVO is not licensed under the GNU GPL or any OSI-approved open source license.
+It is distributed under the ANNEVO Non-Commercial License, which restricts commercial use.

 # Installation
 We recommend using the conda virtual environment to install ANNEVO (Platform: Linux).